Help Me Choose:

 Dry Skin

-Exfoliation for those with dry skin is very important, especially in winter.
 When our skin feels dry we too often slather on heavy creams to compensate for the dryness.
-But dry skin flaky skin means that you have a build-up of dead, dry skin cells.
-Why would you want to moisturize dry, dead skin cells?
-What you really want to do is exfoliate those dead skin cells away and then moisturize the skin.
+But dry skin flaky skin can indicate a build-up of dead, dry skin cells.
+Why would you want to moisturize these dry, dead skin cells that are trying to leave?

 A great product for dry facial skin in need of exfoliation is our gentle Adzuki Bean Scrub.